 What is Japanese knotweed?

-Japanese knotweed, (scientific name Fallopia japonica), also known as donkey's rhubarb, was introduced to Britain from the Far East in 1825 as an ornamental plant.
+Japanese knotweed, (scientific name Fallopia japonica), also known as donkey rhubarb, was introduced to Britain from the Far East in 1825 as an ornamental plant.

-It is the most invasive plant in Britain.
-It spreads rapidly, especially on waste ground and next to streams and rivers, forming uniform stands that shade out native plants thereby damaging wildlife habitats.
+It is the most invasive exotic plant in the British Isles.
+It spreads rapidly, especially on waste ground and next to streams and rivers, forming large stands that shade out and inhibit native plants, and leaves bare ground beneath which damages natural habitats and leaves riverbanks prone to increased erosion.
 It can also be seen in gardens and on derelict areas and can pose a problem to property developers due to structural damage to buildings caused by its roots and stems.

-The main problem is that it spreads so easily through fragments of the roots (rhizomes) in contaminated topsoil or by stem cuttings in garden waste.
+The main problem is that it spreads easily through fragments of the roots (rhizomes), transported in rivers, in contaminated topsoil or by stem cuttings in garden waste.
 Knotweed can grow in almost any habitat, and once established, it is very difficult to control.
-For this reason the Wildlife Act 1990 makes it an offence to plant Japanese knotweed 'or otherwise cause it to grow in the wild'.
+For this reason, under section 14 of the Wildlife Act 1990 it is an offence to plant Japanese knotweed ‘or otherwise cause it to grow’ in the wild.

 Note: Unlike giant hogweed (heracleum mantegazzianum), Japanese knotweed is not known to be harmful to humans.